 The final step of building our fridge bench was to add a vent to each side of the fridge for both the intake and the exhaust of the fridge.
 The fridge has a vent on the front and back that bring fresh air in and let out the hot air.
 Without adding proper ventilation to the bench we could greatly diminish the efficiency of the fridge.

 We looked at our options for using floor or wall vents that are commercially available, but they were all either too big, too thick, or just an ugly plastic piece.
 We needed something very simple that also had a very low profile.
 We decided to make our own vent for the bench.

-We cut the basic shape from the hardboard with a jig saw.
+We cut the basic shape from the MDF board with a jigsaw.
 We finished and rounded each of the edges with a sanding bit on a Dremel tool.
-We cut the hardboard down to the correct size to match the fridge's vents.
+We cut the MDF down to the correct size to match the fridge's vents.
 To finish the vents and hide the ugly cardboard color, we painted them with a brown latex paint that matches our vinyl floor.

 We cut holes in the front and back walls of the bench that were slightly smaller than the vents.
 We screwed the vents over the top of these holes.

-The finishing touches on our fridge storage bench were a pair of custom cushions sewed by Kaylee and a light switch, USB charging port, and voltmeter installed by Ian.
+The finishing touches on our fridge storage bench were a pair of custom cushions sewed by Kaylee and a light switch, USB charging port, and voltmeter for our solar system installed by Ian.

 The storage bench is a super functional piece of van "furniture."
 It hides our fridge in a way that doesn't reduce efficiency or make it difficult to access.
-It also gives us space for storing a lot of other items.
-We also have a lot of the wires that go from our lights and switches to our battery hidden inside the bench as well.
-Aside from that it'a comfy place to sit and it works well in tandem with our fold up table.
+It also gives us space for storing a lot of other items from clothes and shoes to foam rollers and beer growlers.
+We also have a lot of the wires hidden inside our bench that go from our lights and switches to our battery under the bed.
+Aside from that, it's also a comfy place to sit and it works well in tandem with our fold up table.
 (For more about our table, check out Fold-up Van Table for Two!)